chrisfield/redux-formkit/README.md

 [![NPM Version](https://img.shields.io/npm/v/redux-formkit.svg?style=flat)](https://www.npmjs.com/package/redux-formkit)
 [![NPM Downloads](https://img.shields.io/npm/dm/redux-formkit.svg?style=flat)](https://npmcharts.com/compare/redux-formkit?minimal=true)

-Light-weight React components making it easy to write html forms connected to the Redux store.
-Includes validation, field-arrays, current valid/not-valid status and asynchronous submission.
+Connect React form inputs to the state.
+The kit supports Redux or standard React state (via context api) so it is easy to change from one to the other.
+It also includes validation, field-arrays, current valid/not-valid status and asynchronous submission.

 ## Motivation
-Redux-Formkit aims to provide simular functionality to the excellent [Redux-form](https://github.com/erikras/redux-form) but with a slightly lower level API implemented with a much smaller codebase.
+Redux-Formkit aims to provide simular functionality to [Redux-form](https://github.com/erikras/redux-form) but with a more tightly scoped API allowing a smaller codebase.
+Eg Formkit provides an api so it can be used with any component but has no knowledge of checkboxes etc.

 ## Features
 - Lightweight and fast